byronka/minum/README.md

 I wanted an opportunity to build software the way I would if allowed enough time and autonomy.
 It needed to be high quality - built using test-driven development (TDD) (in a non-dogmatic fashion).
 By following this paradigm, I could develop software with such simplicity and longevity that I would be proud use it as an example for future work.
+(Also see the [theme](docs/development_handbook.md#theme) section in the development handbook)

 There are multiple practical benefits to using this framework for your web application: